 Thanks to everyone who attended and participated in the the 2013 Statewide Summit and Folklife Festival!

 North Carolina is home to one of the nation’s oldest and most vibrant communities of traditional arts and folklore.
 At a time when the arts bring over $40 billion a year to our state, it is important that we all have a voice in the future of North Carolina’s creative economy.
-The North Carolina Folklife Institute, along with the North Carolina Folklore Society, will bring together traditional artists, cultural organizations, academic programs, working folklorists, and art councils from across the state.
-In one and a half dynamic days of workshops and networking, we will together envision a sustainable and economically viable path for traditional arts and culture.
+The North Carolina Folklife Institute, along with the North Carolina Folklore Society, brought together traditional artists, cultural organizations, academic programs, working folklorists, and art councils from across the state.
+In one and a half dynamic days of workshops and networking, we together envisioned a sustainable and economically viable path for traditional arts and culture.

 Since 1974 the North Carolina Folklife Institute has supported programs and projects that recognize, document, and present traditional culture in North Carolina.
 We invite you to make our website a resource for information about North Carolina’s most authentic folk cultures and traditional arts and artists.
 Check back often for news and regular updates.